Comparison

 Can I import my NotebookLM sources into SavedThat?

 Not currently.
 NotebookLM doesn't have a public export API.
-For YouTube sources that overlap, you can paste them into SavedThat individually or use the bulk YouTube Watch Later import (Pro+).
+For YouTube sources that overlap, you can paste them into SavedThat individually or bulk-import your YouTube library via Google Takeout upload in Settings → Import.

 What if I'm not sure which one fits me?